Ridham-Savaliya/Formboost/README.md

 <<<<<<< HEAD
 <p align="center">
-  <em>Formboost &mdash; Empowering your data, one form at a time.</em>
+  <em>Formboom &mdash; Empowering your data, one form at a time.</em>
 </p>

 =======
 ## License

-FormBoost is licensed under the [MIT License](LICENSE).
+Formboom is licensed under the [MIT License](LICENSE).

 ## Testing

-The FormBoost project includes a comprehensive test suite to ensure the reliability and stability of the application.
+The Formboom project includes a comprehensive test suite to ensure the reliability and stability of the application.
 To run the tests, use the following commands:

 ```
 # Frontend